-The Bonds are being issued to fund various public purposes, including capital projects, and to pay costs of issuance.
+The 2023 Series A Bonds are being issued to fund various public purposes, including capital projects, and to pay costs of issuance.
+The 2023 Series B Bonds are being issued to refund all or a portion of certain outstanding bonds of the County, and to pay costs of issuance.
+See "Plan of Refunding" below.

-The Bonds will be general obligations of the County, and will be issued, bear interest, mature and be payable as described on the cover page and inside cover page of this Official Statement and herein.
+The Bonds will be general obligations of the County, and will be issued, bear interest, mature and be payable as described on the cover page and inside cover pages of this Official Statement and herein.
 Interest on the Bonds will be calculated on the basis of a 360-day year consisting of twelve 30-day months.
 The record date for the payment of interest on the Bonds is the fifteenth day of the calendar month immediately preceding an interest payment date.
 The Bonds have been duly authorized and, when executed and delivered, will constitute legal, valid and binding obligations of the County.
 The County has pledged its faith and credit for the payment of the principal of and interest on the Bonds, and, unless paid from other sources, the County is authorized to levy on all taxable real property such ad valorem taxes as may be necessary to pay the Bonds and the interest thereon subject to applicable statutory limitations.
 See "Tax Levy Limitation Law" herein.
 The Bonds do not constitute debt of NIFA.